evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The second row has a standard three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
+In addition, the following functionalities are available.

 ## Climate system